High-quality vintage aircraft parts for simulator and static use

 The key feature with Vintage Aviation parts is that they are mainly manufactured using the same materials as the original ones.
 It’s not enough that the parts look correct; to touch them must feel just like it did in the past days.
 So, the choice of material is important.
 Plastic may be used for the parts which were plastic-like, such as bakelite.
 But if the component was originally made from aluminium, it is made from aluminium at the workshop also.

 I have partners worldwide, aviation professionals and enthusiasts, with whom I share my knowledge and expertise of the history of aviation.
-Several enthusiasts have already chosen a throttle quadrant made in my workshop for their static or simulator Spitfires in Canada, France, United Kingdom and USA.
+Several enthusiasts have already chosen a throttle quadrant made in my workshop for their static or simulator Spitfires all over the world.
 Here in Finland, my main partner is Ilmailutekniikka (Aviation Technology), which is a company with experience in aviation maintenance and manufacturing since the early sixties.

 I want to serve the aviation history enthusiasts and provide the best components for historic aircraft simulators, replicas and aviation museums.
 If there is anything I can help you, please don’t hesitate to contact me.
 I am more than happy to help you.
 Please also remember to follow the Workshop News and my blog Fiver Flights, where I write about flying with my restored vintage glider.
 My product feedback can be read from the Testimonial page.